DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 ## Insights and Challenges Amsterdam Fashion Retailers: Online Presence

-Most of the interviewed retailers do have a – still simple – webshop.
+Most of the retailers that were interviewed by AMFI students have a – still simple – webshop.
 Some because they want to make sure that they have an online presence, while others really see it as a way of increasing sales.
 However, most retailers struggle with how to handle this effectively: making sure that people find your website and are seduced to buy your products on it.